1862 North Carolina gubernatorial election

-The 1862 North Carolina gubernatorial election was held on 7 August 1862 in order to elect the Governor of North Carolina.
-This was the first election held following North Carolina's secession from the Union and joining the Confederate States of America on 20 May 1861.
+The 1862 North Carolina gubernatorial election was held on August 7, 1862, in order to elect the Governor of North Carolina.
+This was the first election held following North Carolina's secession from the Union and joining the Confederate States of America on May 20, 1861.

+Candidates

+The incumbent, Henry Toole Clark had been elevated to the governor's office in July 1861 following the unexpected death of his predecessor John Willis Ellis.
+Facing discontent with the military situation, Clark chose not to run for reelection.

-Conservative former member of the U.S. House of Representatives from North Carolina's 8th district Zebulon Vance defeated William J. Johnston.
+Zebulon Vance, a former member of the U.S. House of Representatives from North Carolina's 8th district and colonel of the 26th North Carolina Infantry Regiment ran on a conservative ticket.

+Vance's opponent was William J. Johnston, a railroad executive from Mecklenburg County supported by members of the Democratic Party.

 General election

-On election day, 7 August 1862, Zebulon Vance won the election by a margin of 34,469 votes against his opponent William J. Johnston, thereby gaining the office of Governor.
-Vance was sworn in as the 37th Governor of North Carolina on 8 September 1862.
+On election day, August 7, 1862, Zebulon Vance won the election by a margin of 34,469 votes against his opponent William J. Johnston, thereby gaining the office of Governor.
+Vance was sworn in as the 37th Governor of North Carolina on September 8, 1862.